Showing posts with label Gay Icons. Show all posts

 Another one of International Male's signature items, Buns™ underwear.

-Yet the patronage divas wanting something sexy for their boyfriends did little to earn International Male much respect.
+Yet the patronage of divas wanting something sexy for their boyfriends did little to earn International Male much respect.
 The IM catalog was alternately dismissed as selling sex or, per one former employee, a “fag magazine.”
 Burkard saw it as neither.
 The catalog was for all men.
 As for sex: “You never saw the words ‘hot’ or ‘sexy.’
 I didn’t want that emphasis on sex.”

 But sex was certainly on the minds of many of us who got the catalog.
 “The day the International Male catalog would come was on par with the Sears Christmas catalog coming when you were a kid,” says writer, comedian and one-time Daily Show correspondent Frank DeCaro.
 “You were going to be transported into this gay fantasy.
 And then you were going to spank one out.”